Chewy, crunchy, hearty and addictive cookies.

-Zucchini has high water content and it worked well in this recipe even with 4 tbsps of butter.
-Cookies were soft and moist though I liked the batch of cookies with 6 tbsp of butter even moore!! and we all know more butter is yummy, isn’t it?
+Zucchini has high water content and it worked well in this recipe even with 4 tablespoons of butter.
+Cookies were soft and moist though I liked the batch of cookies with 6 tablespoon of butter even moore!! and we all know more butter is yummy, isn’t it?
 Six tablespoons of butter for 30 cookies is not bad at all in my opinion.

 Zucchini Oats Chocolate Chip Cranberry Cookies Recipes